jwheare/ircv3-specifications/core/metadata-3.2.md

 Managing subscriptions are possible with the protocol described below.

-Clients MUST handle the case where a metadata notification is sent even if they haven't subscribed to any key.

-## Compatibility with `metadata-notify`

-It is pointless to use the new metadata notify cap described in this document and `metadata-notify` (as described in the [metadata v3.2 specification](http://ircv3.net/specs/core/metadata-3.2.html)) together.

-This is because `metadata-notify` implicitly subscribes the client to all keys, while metadata notify v2 requires the client to tell the keys it wants to subscribe to.

-Servers and clients MAY support both of the mentioned extensions, but MUST NOT negotiate both of them at the same time in the same connection.

-If both are available, the new metadata notify cap SHOULD be used.

-## Metadata Notifications

-Metadata notifications are enabled by requesting the OPTIONAL `metadata-notify` capability during capability negotiation.
+Additional metadata notifications are enabled by requesting the OPTIONAL `metadata` capability during capability negotiation.
 When negotiated, this capability extends `MONITOR` behaviour to include subscribing users to notifications for those users they are currently monitoring.

 Clients are also subscribed to notifications for channels they join.
+That means both channel metadata, and other users on the channel.

 Clients may discontinue notifications for users by issuing a disabling `MONITOR` command, and for channels by parting the channel.
 Clients are automatically subscribed to notifications for their own metadata, excluding changes made by the clients themselves.

 Client subscriptions to a channel includes notifications for other users in the channel, regardless of `MONITOR` state.